jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Logical sizing of elements
 * Generally, participants associated the size of design elements (e.g. boxes) with the importance of information/content presented in those areas.
-* “The smaller box and the bigger box – it makes a hierarchy.”
-* “Is the information in larger boxes more important?”

 ### No auto-playing content/movement
 * Moving adverts in banners and pop-ups, auto-playing videos make websites inaccessible to most autistic web users.